top of page

 Communications Director, Bread and Roses Food Co/op, 2012-2013

-I coordinated the monthly newsletter and designate other members to accomplish related tasks, including writing weekly email updates.
+I coordinated the monthly newsletter and designate other members to acscomplish related tasks, including writing weekly email updates.

 Student Coordinator for Writer’s Harvest, Fall 2012

-I solicited local business to donate to our silent action
+I soliceted local businesses to donate to our silent action.

 Fiction Reader, Southeast Review, Florida State University, 2010-2013